Log in

 After-Conference Networking Social

-NEW THIS YEAR: After the conference, stick around for a social hour with the NIEAPA community, including beverages, hors d'oeuvres, and the day's final and most exciting installment of our annual Self-Care Raffle.
+After the conference, stick around for a social hour with the NIEAPA community, including beverages, hors d'oeuvres, and the day's final and most exciting installment of our annual Self-Care Raffle.
 And to top it all off, Donna Herula - award-winning blues musician and long-time NIEAPA Member (Full Bio) - will be playing a live set to close out the festivities!

 Northern Illinois Chapter Employee Assistance Professionals Association (NIEAPA)